neighbourhoodie/couchdb-minihosting/README.md

 For more details on the deploy and rollback scripts, please check out the [`/deployment/README.md`](/deployment/README.md).

-To get you started, we provide [Pouchnotes](https://github.com/neighbourhoodie/pouchnotes/), a demo project that gets you started with PouchDB, authentitation and replication.
+To get you started, we provide [Pouchnotes](https://github.com/neighbourhoodie/pouchnotes/), a demo project that gets you started with PouchDB, authentication and replication.

 ## Automatic Certificate Renewal